Sleep

 If you’re struggling with sleep difficulties, you’re not alone.
 Many people find themselves lying awake for hours, unable to quiet their minds, or waking in the middle of the night with racing thoughts.
 Perhaps you wake too early and can’t get back to sleep, or you find yourself replaying the same worries over and over before sleep finally comes.
 These patterns can leave you exhausted, frustrated, and dreading bedtime.

-While sleep hygiene strategies are important—and we’ll touch on those—the truth is that most people seeking help for sleep problems have already heard these standard advice about keeping a regular schedule, avoiding screens before bed, limiting caffeine, creating a cool dark bedroom, and establishing a calming bedtime routine.
+While sleep hygiene strategies are important, most people seeking help for sleep problems have already heard these standard advice about keeping a regular schedule, avoiding screens before bed, limiting caffeine, creating a cool dark bedroom, and establishing a calming bedtime routine.
 These basics matter, but they often don’t address the real issue.
+Some clients have already taken the step to get medication.
+But the problem may still exist, now with side-effects, and the underlying problem remains outstanding.

 • Financial stress and uncertainty